An MP-DWR method for $h$-adaptive finite element methods: A novel DWR implementation based on multiple-precision

-Tables 1 and 2 demonstrate that: (1) In $V_{double}$, the value of bilinear form $a(u-u_{double} ,u_{double})$ tends to zero as refining the mesh.
-That means the Galerkin orthogonality of $u_{double}$ is preserved better.
-(2) The value of $a(u-u_{double},u_{float})$ does not converge to zero in fact.
-And the residual even increases as the mesh size decreases.
-Such phenomena mean that the Galerkin orthogonality between $u_{double}$ and $u_{float}$ is broken numerically.

-\begin{remark} It is noted that if we increase the Dofs continuously, the value of $a(u-u_{double},u_{double})$ will tend to zero while $a(u-u_{double},u_{float})$ will obviously be different from zero.
-Because with more degrees of freedom in computations, the numerical results will be more accurate.
-Then $u_{double}$ will preserve Galerkin orthogonality better so $a(u-u_{double},u_{double})$ will get closer to zero.
-On the contrary, $u_{float}$ will also be more accurate while it will break Galerkin orthogonality more obviously in theory.
-As a result, the value of $a(u-u_{double},u_{float})$ will become further from zero. \end{remark}
+To confirm that, we implement the numerical experiment by using a combination of double- and float-precision.
+Here, we only focus on the Poisson equation in the 2-dimensional domain $\Omega=(-1,1)^2$ with the exact function as $u = sin(\pi x)sin(2\pi y)$.
+With double-precision, the finite element space $V_h^d$ is built firstly, from which $u_h^d$ can be obtained.
+Then the similar operations are implemented in float precision, we can obtain the numerical solution $u_h^f$ from $V_h^f$.
+Based on these, we can compute the value of $a(u-u_h^d,u_h^d)$ and $a(u-u_h^d,u_h^f)$.
+The numerical results are shown in Table \ref{GO_check1}.

+Tables \ref{GO_check1} shows that the error in L2-norm (L2 Error) tends to zero with more Dofs (degrees of freedom), such that $u_h^d$ and $u_h^f$ get more accurate.
+Meanwhile, the value of $a(u-u_h^d,u_h^d)$ tends to zero, which means the Galerkin orthogonality of $u_h^d$ is numerically preserved better.
+That is the reason that we can not directly compute the dual solution in the same space with the same precision.
+On the contrary, the value of $a(u-u_h^d,u_h^f)$ gets further away from zero as the number of Dofs increases, which means the Galerkin orthogonality between $u_h^d$ and $u_h^f$ is numerically broken more obviously.
+Based on this phenomenon, we can confirm that the Galerkin orthogonality between $u_h^d$ and $u_h^f$ can be numerically broken by multiple-precision.

-From the above discussion, it is verified that the Galerkin orthogonality will not be preserved when the multiple-precision is used.
-It means that the dual solutions from the finite element space constructed with different precision will work in the DWR approach.
-Thus, by solving primal and dual problems in two different precision, the Galerkin orthogonality can be avoided.
-Based on this, we propose Algorithm 1 for the multiple-precision implementation of the DWR method.
+Thus, it can be expected that dual solutions from the finite element space constructed with different precision will work in the DWR method.
+By combining such primal and dual solutions, a reliable DWR error indicator can be obtained for mesh adaptation.
+Based on this, we propose Algorithm \ref{alg:Framwork} for the multiple-precision implementation of the DWR method.

-In the $k$-th iteration of the MP-DWR method, firstly, we build a finite element space $V_{float}$ on the mesh $\mathcal{T}_k$ in float-precision.
-Then the primal solution $u_{float}$ can be obtained from $V_{float}$.
-And the residual-based error indicator can also be computed.
-Based on these, we can compute the $J(e)$.
-If $J(e)$ satisfies the tolerance, the iterations can be finished otherwise the calculation continues.
-By changing the precision of computations to double-precision, the dual solution $w_{double}$ can be obtained on the same mesh grid.
-Then we can combine $u_{float}$ and $w_{double}$ to obtain the DWR error indicator $\eta_{DWR}$.
-Based on $\eta_{DWR}$, we can adapt $\mathcal{T}_k$ to $\mathcal{T}_{k+1}$ for the next iteration.